 Infrequently, the optional display may display the message FAULT or RESET.
 Individual, temporary display of FAULT or RESET does not indicate a problem with the transmitter.
-If the cycle of FAULT followed by RESET persists, contact our Global Client Support Center at 1-866-746-6477.
+If the cycle of FAULT followed by RESET persists, contact our Global Client Support Center at 1-866746-6477.

 In rare cases, the transmitter database can become corrupted and the transmitter does not go online when powered.
 This can potentially occur if power to the transmitter is interrupted during a Save operation.
 The optional display continually shows an alternating display of INITERR and RESET.
+In this situation, contact our Global Client Support Center at 1-866-746-6477.